project-chip/connectedhomeip/src/tracing/README.md

 ## Usage

-Backends are defined by extending `chip::Tracing::Backend` in `backend.h` and registering/unregistering it via functions in `registry.h`
+Backends are defined by extending `chip::Tracing::Backend` in `backend.h` and registering it via functions in `registry.h`

 Actual usage is controlled using `macros.h` (and for convenience `scope.h` provides scoped begin/end invocations).